JerryFleming/PyDoc/library/itertools.rst

 rather than bringing the whole iterable into memory all at once.
 Code volume is kept small by linking the tools together in a functional style which helps eliminate temporary variables.
-High speed is retained by preferring "vectorized" building blocks over the use of for-loops and :term:`generator`\s which incur interpreter overhead.
+High speed is retained by preferring "vectorized" building blocks over the use of for-loops and :term:`生成函数`\s which incur interpreter overhead.

 .. testcode::